digitalcircle-com-br/scutil/README.md

 - daemon
     In this mode sc will run as a daemon, in the background, allowing the following:
     - ctrl+shift+w: will take a screenshot of the screen at each press
-    - ctrl+shift+f: In this mode, every 1 sec scutil will try to find every .png file on its directory in the screen.
+     - ctrl+shift+f:In this mode, every 1 sec scutil will try to find every .png file on its directory in the screen.
 If found, a notification will be displayed.
+      - ctrl+shift+q: closes the app (if in daemon mode)